andrewstart/state-machine/readme.md

 `~` will catch all errors.

 #### To do:
-* `StateMachine.interrupt()` method - inject an error into the state machine, cancelling the current state
 * Threading - Allow for a 'main' thread, that is when the general state machine starts & ends, and parallel threads that are started within the machine and can communicate with the main thread via interrupts + other mechanisms